118th Wing: Tennessee Air National Guard

 In April 1961 the Wing converted to an airlift mission flying the C-97G Stratofreighter.
-On 12 May 1961, the 118th Air Transport Wing (Heavy) was reassigned to Eastern Transport Air Force (EASTAF), Military Air Transport Service (MATS).
+On 12 May 1961, the 118th Air Transport Wing (Heavy) was gined by Eastern Transport Air Force (EASTAF), Military Air Transport Service (MATS).
 In January 1966, MATS was renamed Military Airlift Command (MAC).
 As a result, the 118th Air Transport Wing, Group and Squadron were redesignated the 118th Military Airlift Wing, Group and Squadron.
-The 118th MAW converted to the C-124C Globemaster II transport and received the first of eight of these aircraft 6 April 1967.
+The 118th converted to the C-124C Globemaster II transport and received the first of eight of these aircraft 6 April 1967.

 Operating from Nashville during the Vietnam War, the 118th MAW supported global airlift requirements of U.S. military forces.
 The Wing became Executive Agent for ANG Airlift Support in conjunction with the Vietnam effort in 1965.
-This function now resides at the Air National Guard Readiness Center at Andrews AFB, MD.
+This function now resides at the Air National Guard Readiness Center at Andrews Air Force Base, Maryland.
 A well-trained group of officers and airmen at Berry Field operating 24 hours a day, seven days a week, coordinated the airlift of equipment and personnel by 18 Military Airlift Groups in 15 states.
 Beginning in December 1965, the 105th MAS flew more than 100 missions to South Vietnam in a period of approximately a year and a half.

 In March 1971, the Wing converted to the C-130A Hercules aircraft and became the 118th Tactical Airlift Wing.
-The Wing was assigned to Ninth Air Force, Tactical Air Command.
-Ultimately five ANG Tactical Airlift Groups were assigned to the Wing by 9 June 1973: the 145th TAG, Charlotte, NC, the 166th TAG, New Castle, DE, the 167th TAG Martinsburg, WV, the 170th TAG, McGuire AFB, NJ, and the 118th TAG at Nashville.
-1 December 1974, the 118th Tactical Airlift Wing was transferred from 9th Air Force, Tactical Air Command (TAC), to 21st Air Force, Military Airlift Command (MAC).
-On 9 February 1975, the 118th Tactical Airlift Group was inactivated, passing its World War II lineage and history to the 118th Tactical Airlift Wing.
+The Wing was gained by Ninth Air Force, Tactical Air Command.
+Ultimately five ANG tactical airlift groups were assigned to the Wing by 9 June 1973: the 145th TAG, Charlotte, NC, the 166th TAG, New Castle, DE, the 167th TAG Martinsburg, WV, the 170th TAG, McGuire AFB, NJ, and the 118th TAG at Nashville.
+1 December 1974, the 118th Tactical Airlift Wing was transferred from 9th Air Force, Tactical Air Command (TAC), to 21st Air Force, MAC On 9 February 1975, the 118th Tactical Airlift Group was inactivated.
 In June 1978 the Wing was recognized for its achievements and was awarded the Air Force Outstanding Unit Award.
 In 1979, the Wing was enlarged from eight to sixteen C-130A Aircraft.

 Since acquiring the C-130 airframe, the unit has supported a worldwide tactical airlift mission.
 Participation in exercises such as Brave Shield, Brim Frost and Red Flag were accomplished with some of the oldest aircraft in the inventory (1954–1957 A models).
 Rotations to Panama in support of Volant Oak beginning in 1977 became routine.